 Name-Surname Position

-1. Vice Chairman of the Board of Directors Chairman
+1. Directors assigned by the Board of Directors Chairman

-2. Chief Executive Officer (CEO) Director
+2. Directors assigned by the Board of Directors Director

-3. Executive Director Director
+3. Chief Executive Officer (CEO) Director

-4. Director as assigned by the Board Director
+4. Executive Director Director

 Company Secretary Secretary

-Number of directors as of the resolution of the Board of Directors' Meeting No. 13/2018 dated 18
+Nu Number of directors as of the resolution of the Board of Directors' Meeting No. 12/2022 dated 25